nandiayan73/Meeting-Scheduler/README.md

     MAIL=<MAILID_FOR_SENDING_MAIL>
     MAILPASSWORD=<APP_PASSWORD>
     ADMIN_SECRET=<Admin_SECRET_FOR_ADMIN_LOGIN>

--Enter this admin secret while registering the admin, if not entered in default it will take it as "Admin"
+**Put this .env file inside the Server folder for correct configuration** Enter this admin secret while registering the admin, if not entered in default it will take it as "Admin"

+5. Install concurrently if it is not installed:
+    ```bash
+    npm install concurrently

-5. Start both the client (React) and the server (Node.js + Express) together:
+6. Start both the client (React) and the server (Node.js + Express) together:
     ```bash
     npm run dev